geerlingguy/ansible-role-nginx/README.md

     nginx_listen_ipv6: true

-   Whether or not we want to listen on IPv6, this is enabled by default.
+Whether or not to listen on IPv6 (applied to all vhosts managed by this role).

     nginx_vhosts: []